 The Milwaukee Journal Sentinel (Wisconsin)

-The filings are the latest volley in a dispute that began last year when two groups challenged the validity of the three embryonic stem cell patents.
+Backed by the Wisconsin Alumni Research Foundation, Thompson also set in motion a patent skirmish that heated up last year when two groups asked the U.S. Patent and Trademark Office to examine the validity of WARF‘s three key embryonic stem cell patents.

-The groups — the Foundation for Taxpayer and Consumer Rights in Santa Monica, Calif., and the Public Patent Foundation in New York City — argue that any good scientist with access to embryos and funding could have done what Thomson did.
+The groups challenging the WARF patents — the Foundation for Taxpayer and Consumer Rights in Santa Monica, Calif., and the Public Patent Foundation in New York — have argued that any good scientist with access to embryos and funding could have done what Thomson did.